 1. Show Interest and Work to Understand Customer Goals and How These Fit with Your Solution

+You’re going to spend the most time on the first gateway.
+I mentioned earlier how important it is to understand the person’s goals.
+This helps build trust.
 Even if you can’t provide them with the product they need, they can become a referral source.
 Because you built their trust.

 2. Determine How the Decision Will be Made

 If at any of the gateways you get to, it’s not a fit and there’s not solid agreement between the parties, end the discussion.
 You can always reschedule if needed.

 Pricing is where you ask clients if they have a budget for their project.
 If not, you can give a range, such as between $1,000 or $3,000 depending on X conditions.
 Then you can check if that range works.

 4. Overall Timeline

 Lastly, you decide on the timeline.
 When will the working relationship begin?
 How long will it last?
 What will be delivered and when?
 Try to stick as closely as possible to the promised timeline to maintain trust.

 How to Automate Question Based Selling with an Email Funnel